2018-19 Postdoctoral Research Fellowship Program Overview

 Mote is part of a growing marine research enterprise zone on the Florida Gulf coast that includes the Gulf of Mexico Alliance and three National Estuary Programs (Tampa Bay, Sarasota Bay, Charlotte Harbor), Southeast Regional Headquarters of the NOAA National Marine Sanctuary Program including the Florida Keys, Gulf of Mexico Fisheries Management Council, Florida Wildlife Research Institute, USF College of Marine Sciences, SRI, U.S. Geological Survey’s St. Petersburg Coastal and Marine Science Center, and numerous national wildlife refuges and state aquatic preserves.
 Mote is also a member institution of the International Consortium for Marine Conservation, Consortium for Ocean Leadership, National Association of Marine Laboratories, Southeast and Gulf of Mexico Coastal Ocean Observing Regional Association/System, Florida Institute of Oceanography, Florida Ocean Alliance, and Florida Sea Grant.

-1. A letter addressed to the Postdoctoral Research Fellowship Committee, describing your interest and availability including current employment status and eligibility.
+1. A letter addressed to the Postdoctoral Research Fellowship Committee, describing your interest and availability including current employment status and eligibility to work.

 2. Curriculum vitae.

-3. Copy of the Ph.D. diploma or equivalent professional degree (persons with a firm expectation of graduating by December 31, 2016 may apply.)
+3. Copy of the Ph.D. diploma or equivalent professional degree (persons affirming a certain expectation of graduating by December 31, 2017 may apply.)

-4. A three-page essay describing the applicant’s intended research program and suggested mentor (See mote.org/research).
+4. A three-page essay plus references describing your intended research program and suggested mentor (See mote.org/research).
 It is not necessary to obtain a potential mentor’s approval at this stage of the application process.
 Co-mentors at other institutions will be considered.

 5. Three representative journal publications (in press or published).
-Do not send URL links to publications.
+Do not send web links to publications.

-6. As appropriate, the name and contact information of major professor or postdoctoral supervisor, and
+6. As appropriate, the name and contact information of your major professor or postdoctoral supervisor, and

 Novel media or formats other than pdf essential to an individual’s application may be submitted.